siddheshk599/student-record-printer-java/README.md

     The above command will open the software.
 12. The source code of the project is in the folder labelled as 'Student_Record_Printer'.

-For Ubuntu/Debian users:
+**For Ubuntu/Debian users:**
-1. Install Java (JDK) by running the following command in terminal: sudo apt-get install default-jdk
+1. Install Java (JDK) by running the following command in terminal:

+        sudo apt-get install default-jdk

-    To check whether Java JDK has been installed correctly or not, run the following command in the terminal: java -version.
+    To check whether Java JDK has been installed correctly or not, run the following command in the terminal:

+        java -version.

-2. Now open the terminal and run the following command: sudo update-alternatives --config java
+2. Now open the terminal and run the following command:

+        sudo update-alternatives --config java

     Copy the path of the Java installation directory.
-3. Now run the following command in the terminal: sudo nano /etc/environment
+3. Now run the following command in the terminal:

+        sudo nano /etc/environment

-4. Now type the following line in the file:
-        JAVA_HOME="/usr/lib/jvm/java-8-openjdk-amd64" [Java path might be different, so change accordingly] and save the file.
+4. Now type the following line in the file (Java path might be different, so change accordingly and save the file):

+        JAVA_HOME="/usr/lib/jvm/java-8-openjdk-amd64"

-5. Now run the following command in the terminal: export PATH=$PATH:$JAVA_HOME/bin
+5. Now run the following command in the terminal:

+        export PATH=$PATH:$JAVA_HOME/bin

-6. Now run the following command in the terminal: source /etc/environment
+6. Now run the following command in the terminal:

+        source /etc/environment

     Running the above command will source the variabl es that we just set.
-7. Now check Java installation by running the command: java -version
+7. Now check Java installation by running the command:

+        java -version

 8. Now download the zip of the project from GitHub and then extract it.
 Under the extracted contents, you will see a .jar file which is the archived (packed) file of the project which is ready to run.
-9. To run the .jar file, open the the terminal and navigate to the extracted project content's directory and run the following command: java -jar Student_Record_Printer.jar
+9. To run the .jar file, open the the terminal and navigate to the extracted project content's directory and run the following command:

+        java -jar Student_Record_Printer.jar

     The above command will open the software.

-Following the above installation steps for required softwares will set up an environment to run the Student Record Printer without any hassle.
+**Following the above installation steps for required softwares will set up an environment to run the Student Record Printer without any hassle.**

-Running the software:
+# Running the software:
-For Windows users:
+**For Windows users:**
 Open your command prompt and navigate to the project's directory and run the following command:

         java -jar Student_Record_Printer.jar

-For Ubuntu/Debian users:
+**For Ubuntu/Debian users:**
 Open your terminal and navigate to the project's directory and run the following command:

         java -jar Student_Record_Printer.jar

-Built with:
+# Built with:

-    Java - GUI for the software.
+1. Java - GUI for the software.
-    Java Swing - Java GUI library.
+2. Java Swing - Java GUI library.

-Author:
+# Author:

     Siddhesh Kudtarkar